Jami Mosque of Pontianak: History

-The 'Jami Mosque of Pontianak was built following the founding of Pontianak by its founder Syarif Abdurrahman Alkadrie.
-Alkadrie was the son of al Habib Hussein, a Muslim scholar from Semarang who moved to West Kalimantan in 1733 and was received by the Sultan of Matan, Kamaluddin, and then elected to be his Mufti of Religious Matters.
+The Jami Mosque of Pontianak was built following the founding of Pontianak by its founder, Syarif Abdurrahman Alkadrie.
+He was the son of al Habib Hussein, a Muslim scholar from Semarang who moved to West Kalimantan in 1733, was received by the Sultan of Matan, Kamaluddin, and then elected to be his Mufti of Religious Matters.
 He married the daughter of the Sultan, Nyai Tua.
 From this marriage, Syarif Abdurrahman Alkadrie was born.

 Because of a conflict between Hussein and Sultan Kamaluddin, Hussein moved to the Mempawah Kingdom.
 He died in Mempawah, and so his role as a Muslim scholar was replaced by his son Alkadrie.
 To establish a Muslim Sultanate in Kalimantan, Alkadrie disembarked to the downstream of the river Kapuas together with his envoys of fourteen boats.
 Alkadrie's entourage reached the confluence of the Kapuas River and Landak River on October 23, 1771.
 They cleared the area near the estuary to start a new settlement.
 From this spot, Alkadrie founded a new Sultanate, the Pontianak Sultanate, where he established a royal palace and a royal mosque.

 The original mosque was a small-sized wooden mosque topped with thatched roofs.
 Alkadrie died in 1808 AD, leaving a son named Sharif Usman.
 Sharif Usman was a child when Alkadrie's died, so he could not continue his father's sovereignty.
 The royal administration decided that the kingdom would be led by the brother of Syarif Abdurrahman, named Sharif Kasim.
 When Syarif Usman matured, he succeeded his uncle as the Sultan of Pontianak from 1822 to 1855.
 Syarif Usman rebuilt the mosque in the month of Muharram year 1827.
 At its completion, he named it Abdurrahman Mosque as a tribute to his father.